What is a Hybrid Heating System?

 While they can be used all year, they work most efficiently during the summer.
-A boiler is at its cheapest to run and most effective in cold winter months.
+A boiler, however, is at its most effective in the cold winter months.

 So, a hybrid heating system monitors the temperature outside and automatically chooses the most efficient option.

 For example, when the temperature outside is 2°C or higher the heat pump will heat your home and hot water using renewable energy.
 So your boiler doesn't need to run.

 When the temperature drops, the system will switch to your boiler.
 So you’ll always have comfort and reliability while keeping energy costs to a minimum.